Shopify/shopify_app/docs/Upgrading.md

 [Upgrading from `v8.6` to `v9.0.0`](#upgrading-from-v86-to-v900)

+## General Advice

+Although we strive to make upgrades as smooth as possible, some effort may be required to stay up to date with the latest changes to `shopify_app`.

+We strongly recommend you avoid 'monkeypatching' any existing code from `ShopifyApp`, e.g. by inheriting from `ShopifyApp` and then overriding particular methods.
+This can result in difficult upgrades.
+If your app does so, you will need to carefully check the gem's internal changes when upgrading.

+If you need to upgrade by more than one major version (e.g. from v18 to v20), we recommend doing one at a time.
+Deploy each into production to help to detect problems earlier.

+We also recommend the use of a staging site which matches your production environment as closely as possible.

+If you do run into issues, we recommend looking at our [debugging tips.](https://github.com/Shopify/shopify_app/blob/main/docs/Troubleshooting.md#debugging-tips)

 ## Upgrading to `v20.2.0`

 All custom errors defined inline within the `ShopifyApp` gem have been moved to `lib/shopify_app/errors.rb`.

 - If you rescue any errors defined in this gem, you will need to rename them to match their new namespacing.